 A fair warning to the newbies: the board can be a little confusing in its layout, and the lack of customization means you might be hitting the wrong buttons when the intensity ramps up at a gig.
 Get your muscle memory going before being put in the spotlight.

-Best for Budget Buyers: Gemini MM1
+Best Budget DJ Mixer: Gemini MM1

 - Extremely low weight and small size for easy transport